datalad-handbook/book/docs/basics/101-137-history.rst

          already or that other people have copies of, is not advised.

 .. [#f5] When in need to interactively rebase, please consult further documentation
          and tutorials.
-It is out of the scope of this handbook to be a complete guide on rebasing, and not all interactive rebasing operations are complication-free.
+It is out of scope of this book to be a complete guide on rebasing, and not all interactive rebasing operations are complication-free.
 However, you can always undo mistakes that occur during rebasing with the help of the `reflog <https://git-scm.com/docs/git-reflog>`_.